oliwoodsuk/woo-preproduct/README.txt

 Tags: woocommerce, pre-orders, preorders, ecommerce, inventory Requires at least: 5.2
 Tested up to: 6.8
-Stable tag: 1.0.0
+Stable tag: 1.0.4
 Requires PHP: 7.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Enable pre-order functionality for your WooCommerce store with the WP PreProduct integration.

 == Description ==

+Level up your pre-orders and grow.
-PreProduct for WooCommerce seamlessly integrates your store with the PreProduct pre-order platform, enabling you to capture demand and sales before your products are available.
+PreProduct for WooCommerce integrates your store with the PreProduct pre-order platform, enabling you to capture demand and sales before your products are available.

+See [https://preproduct.io](https://preproduct.io) for more information

 **Key Features:**

-* **Seamless Integration**: One-click setup with your existing WooCommerce store
+* **Integration** with your existing WooCommerce store, catalogue and orders.
-* **Charge pre-orders Now, Later or via Deposit **
+* **Charge when you want** pre-orders Now, Later or via Deposit
-* **Checkout multiple pre-orders at once **
+* **Control** if multiple pre-orders or single pre-order products can be checked out together.
-* **Keep customers in the loop** with customisable front-end, email flows and customer portal
+* **Keep customers in the loop** with customisable front-end, email flows and customer portal .
-* ** When you're ready to fulfil, push orders into WooCommerce **
+* **Smoother fulfilment** by keeping pre-orders out of WooCommerce until you push the orders from PreProduct.
-* **Admin Dashboard**: Manage pre-orders, listings and automations from a dedicated dashboard.
+* **Admin Dashboard**: Manage pre-orders, listings and automations from dedicated dashboards.

 **How It Works:**